Hot Water (song)

+loose than the "Something About You" remix, lighter on the special effects and longer on groove and structure."

 B-sides

 The B-sides of the 1984 releases featured the title-track of Level 42's album, Standing in the Light (1983), which was their latest studio album when the single was released.
 This song was produced by Larry Dunn and Verdine White, both members of the American band Earth, Wind & Fire.
 The Canadian releases of 1985, featured "The Chinese Way", produced by Mike Vernon, and "Kansas City Milkman", produced by Ken Scott, as B-sides.
-On the 1986 US release "Dream Crazy" was on the B-side, produced by Level 42 and Wally Badarou.
+On the 1986 US release, "Dream Crazy" was on the B-side, produced by Level 42 and Wally Badarou.
 The live version that appears on the US 12" release is the same version released on A Physical Presence (1985).

-Track listing

-All songs written and composed by Mark King, Mike Lindup, Phil Gould and Wally Badarou, except where noted.